AriFordsham/GHCWiki/commentary/compiler/external-interpreter.md

   - implementation of Template Haskell ([GHCi.TH](https://gitlab.haskell.org/ghc/ghc/blob/master/libraries/ghci/GHCi/TH.hs))
   - a few other things needed to run interpreted code

-- `iserv` directory at the top-level, containing the code for the external server.
+- `libraries/libiserv`, containing the code for the external server.
 This is a fairly simple wrapper, most of the functionality is provided by modules in `libraries/ghci`.